MaximeHouis/GitHubToBlih/README.md

 ## Synchronize periodically

-You can setup the script to run on a server (VPS, Raspberry Pi, ...).
+You can install the script to run on a server (VPS, Raspberry Pi, ...).
-You could for example setup a cron job or a service to run the script every x minutes.
+You could, for example, setup a cron job or a service to run the script every x minutes.

+## Contribute

+Feel free to submit pull requests or suggestions! :)